 Half-an-hour to write a story!

 And the stories can be about ANYTHING!
 Monsters or zombies or magic or football or flying or horseriding or whatever.
 Even better, the NAPLAN marking key rewards kids for being imaginative and for writing in their own voice.
-I’m telling you: if ever there was a chance for the ordinary kid to shine, this is it.
 Narrative writing is just story-telling, and kids love telling stories.

 47 marks, and less than half of them for grammar

-I understand that not every child has perfect spelling or fabulous grammar or a terrific command of punctuation!!!!
+Not everyone (including me) has perfect spelling and fabulous grammar and a terrific command of punctuation.
 But spelling, grammar and punctuation represent less than half of the marks available.